ImY0mu/SMMO-chat/README.md

 #### You may receive warning from Windows -> I am too poor to buy Windows certificate

 ## Patch notes
+#### 0.9.2-beta
+- UI changes
+- NEW FEATURE - Commands [write /commands into chatbox and press send to find out more] - suggestions for new commands are welcome
+- Added new tooltips (hover over icons in names)
+- Fixed caret placement when picked emoji
+- Fixed game's staff action menu and tags
+- Fixed invert chat bug
+- Preparation for 1.0

 #### 0.9.0-beta
 - App is now more smooth: Authentication, Chat and Logout are now handled in different instances
 - Changed emoji keyboard library